Skip to main content

 Yes, PCOS (Polycystic Ovary Syndrome, a hormonal condition with irregular cycles and elevated androgens) often comes with insulin resistance and weight gain around the midsection.
 Treatment usually combines metformin or inositol, strength training, protein-forward eating, and addressing androgen excess.

-Menopause shifts body composition through a drop in estrogen, which reduces insulin sensitivity and lean mass.
+Menopause changes body composition through a drop in estrogen, which reduces insulin sensitivity and lean mass.
 Weight tends to redistribute toward visceral fat.
-BHRT, when appropriate, often slows this shift, especially when started in the critical window within 10 years of menopause.
+BHRT, when appropriate, often slows this change, particularly when started in the key window within 10 years of menopause.

 Liver fat (called metabolic dysfunction-associated steatotic liver disease, or MASLD) is one of the earliest signs of insulin resistance.
 Even mild liver fat raises triglycerides and disrupts insulin clearance.
 We screen with liver enzymes and GGT and treat with the same metabolic plan that addresses weight.